 Internet-based client management, which supports the following site systems installed in a separate forest to the site server:

-The SMS Provider is a WMI provider that allows both read and write access to the Configuration Manager 2007 site database.
-The SMS Provider is used by the Configuration Manager console.
+Ans: It is also known as a WMI provider that allows both write and read access to the Configuration Manager 2007 site database.
+The Configuration Manager Console uses the SMS Provider.

 The SMS Provider can be installed on the site database server computer, site server computer or another server class third computer during Configuration Manager 2007 Setup.
 After setup has completed, the current installed location of the SMS Provider is displayed on the site properties general tab.

-SLP are used in a SCCM hierarchy to complete client site assignment on the intranet and help clients find MP when they cannot find that information through AD Domain Services.
+Ans: Server Locator Point is used in an SCCM hierarchy to complete client site assignment on the intranet and help clients find MP when they cannot find that information through AD Domain Services.

 After a program has finished executing, SCCM will look in the %windir% and %temp% directories for new MIF files (created after the time of the program execution start) and then match them on any or all of the following criteria.

-Unlike the configuration.mof file, the SMS_def.mof file is never directly sent to clients.
+Unlike the format.mof file, the SMS_def.mof file will not sent to clients.

-21. What is the differences between Package Refresh & Package Update?
+Q21) What are the differences between Package Refresh & Package update?

 extadsch.exe tool or the ConfigMgr_ad_schema.ldf file